-“We want to get as many eyes on each applicant as possible, to make sure that no applicants are getting lost under one bad review,” shared Holt.
+“We want to get as many eyes on each applicant as possible, to make sure that no applicants are getting lost if they receive one bad review,” shared Holt.

 “Because the reviewing process is so convenient in Kira, we’re able to be very thorough without it overwhelming their workload.”

 “We’re a small university and a small program with a limited budget and limited IT support to fall back on,” Holt shared.
 “We not only had to be smart about how we were spending, we also had to make sure that any processes we added weren’t going to overwhelm our program’s faculty and admissions team.”